tgdevereux/spaceborne/README.md

 ## Extensions to Airborne

 1. Uses curlyrest to allow extension of rest-client with curl requests
-2. Uses wrap_request to bundle groups of expectations so that if any fail, you will actually see the request and response printed out, rather than just seeing the expectation that failed
+2. Uses wrap_request to bundle groups of expectations so that if any fail, the failure will contain the request and response, rather than just seeing the expectation that failed
-3. json_body is only parsed once after a request rather than on each expect call
+3. json_body is only parsed once after a request rather than on each expect call (spaceborne resets the body on a new http request).
-4. Expectations for headers use the same form as the expectations for json bodies
+4. Expectations for headers use the same form as the expectations for json bodies.
   * `expect_header same arguments/handling as expect_json`
   * `expect_header_types same arguments/handling as expect_json_types`
 5. It is possible to use non-json data in a request